moonglum/weatherex/README.md

 * To install the dependencies, run `mix deps.get`
 * To run the test suite, run `mix test`
 * To generate the documentation, run `mix docs`.
 The documentation will be in `doc`
 * To generate an executable, run `mix escript.build`.
-It will generate the executable `issues`.
+It will generate the executable `weatherex`.

 Remember all interactions on this repository follow our [Code of Conduct](https://github.com/moonglum/weatherex/blob/master/CODE_OF_CONDUCT.md).